catppuccin/spotify-tui/README.md

 ## Usage

+1. Choose your favourite <a href="https://github.com/catppuccin/catppuccin#-palettes">Catppuccin flavour</a>
-1. For the background color to work you will need the Catppuccin-Theme for your terminal
+2. For the background color to work you will also need the correct Catppuccin-Theme for your terminal
 2. Do one of the following:
-  - Clone the repo, cd into it and: ```cp config.yml ~/.config/spotify-tui/```
+  - Clone the repo, cd into it and: ```cp latte/frappe/macchiato/mocha.yml ~/.config/spotify-tui/```
-  - Just copy the content of config.yml into your own config.yml
+  - Just copy the content of latte/frappe/macchiato/mocha.yml into your own config.yml

 ## 💝 Thanks to